If you’ve received an eviction summons, read it carefully. There might be 2 parts in your eviction case:

 Filing an answer is your chance to deny that you owe your landlord money.
-If you don’t file an answer, the court might agree with your landlord and give them a "default judgement."
+If you don’t file an answer, the court might agree with your landlord and give them a "default judgment."
 That means that the court could give your landlord the right to collect money from you.

 - A simple answer.
 This form lets you explain to the court why you don't owe your landlord part or all of the money.
 Deny all the parts of the landlord's complaint that you think are not true.
 If you don't deny everything you disagree with in the answer, you won't get a chance to deny it in court.
 You can also ask for your security deposit back, plus interest, if the landlord wrongfully kept it.

 - An answer and counterclaim.
 Use this form if the landlord owes you money.
 If you use this form, you are suing your landlord for what they owe you.
 It has a section where you can explain the reasons that the landlord owes you money, for example:

 - You overpaid on rent.

 - You made improvements or repairs to the home.

 - You or a family member suffered an injury because of something that is the landlord's fault.